 The car was first registered on 2 May 1924 and still registered in 1998.

 Only 313 cars were manufactured by Vauxhall between 1921 - 1927.

 (First) owner of the car was J.C.
 Bentell, Esquire.

-The Vauxhall (likesome of his Bentleys) has the handbrake on the outside of the driver's car door; therefore Steed can't open the driver's d
+The Vauxhall (like some of his Bentleys) has the handbrake on the outside of the driver's car door; therefore Steed can't open the driver's door.

 I found color drawings of "Steed's car" made by James Leech in the book:

 Classic Cars in profile.
 Volume 2, ed.Anthony Harding, Profile Publications Ltd. 1967, p.95